edplatform-startup/backend/docs/api.md

 ## Notes
 - Every response uses JSON and includes `success` for happy-path course endpoints.
 - Readers should supply their own authentication/authorization in front of this API; it trusts the provided UUIDs.
-- Supabase schema: reads and writes target `api.courses`; `course_json` currently seeded from a static template but can be swapped for dynamic generation later.
+- Supabase schema: reads from `api.courses` for GET requests; POST currently does not persist data.

 ## Examples
 - Health check → `GET https://edtech-backend-api.onrender.com/health`